Module eight of the GFMD MediaDev Fundraising Guide.

 Some leading agencies invest significant time and resources into graphic design, arguing that this helps to make their proposal memorable and provides welcome relief for evaluators who have navigated their way through poorly formatted documents and unremitting swathes of verbiage.

 It is unclear whether or not this investment pays off.
-In all likelihood, a good design will not save a bad proposal but is possible that a good proposal may be perceived as an excellent proposal if it is well designed.
+In all likelihood, a good design will not save a bad proposal but it's possible that a good proposal may be perceived as an excellent proposal if it is well designed.

 Of course, when the donor includes prescriptive guidelines for page limits and margin widths, there is very little room for manoeuvre.